AmigaLabs/clib4/README.md

 ### Unix path support

 `libunix` doesn't exists anymore but you can enable/disable unix support at any time.
 By default unix support it is disabled.
 If you want to enable it at runtime you can create a `.unix` file inside the exe directory or use **enableUnixPaths()** function in your software.
 You can also disable it at runtime using **disableUnixPaths()**.
 However is not reccomanded to enable and disable it at runtime because you could have problems with internal structures.

 ### wchar / wctype

 All **wctype** functions should be working correctly now.
-We need a valid test suite
+We need a valid test suite.
 All **wchar** functions are now implemented and tested but maybe something is not working correctly.
-There are no valid tests except a little few so if you find any issue please <a href="https://github.com/afxgroup/clib2/issues">report it</a>
+There are no valid tests except a little few so if you find any issue please <a href="https://github.com/afxgroup/clib2/issues">report it</a>.

 ### Locale